John Conlon

-John Conlon (born 23 January 1989) is an Irish hurler who plays for Clare Senior Championship club Clonlara and is the captain of the Clare senior hurling team.
-He usually lines out as a full-forward.
+John Conlon (born 23 January 1989) is an Irish hurler who plays for Clare Senior Championship club Clonlara.
+He usually lined out as a full-forward until 2020, when he became Clare's first choice for centre back.

 Playing career

 St. Flannan's College

 Conlon played in all grades of hurling with St. Flannan's College in Ennis before progressing onto the college's senior team.
-On 12 March 2006, he was introduced as a substitute when St. Flannan's College suffered a 2-08 to 0-12 defeat by Midleton CBS Secondary School in the Harty Cup final.
+On 12 March 2006, he was introduced as a substitute when St. Flannan's College suffered a 2–08 to 0–12 defeat by Midleton CBS Secondary School in the Harty Cup final.
 On 1 May 2006, Conlon broke onto the starting fifteen when he was selected at full-forward for the All-Ireland final against Dublin Colleges.
-He scored a point from play in the 1-11 to 0-11 defeat.
+He scored a point from play in the 1–11 to 0–11 defeat.

 On 11 March 2007, Conlon lined out at full-forward when St. Flannan's College faced De La Salle College from Waterford in the Harty Cup final.
-He top scored with 0-08 but ended the game on the losing side after a 2-07 to 0-11 defeat.
+He top scored with 0-08 but ended the game on the losing side after a 2–07 to 0–11 defeat.

 NUI Galway

 As a student at NUI Galway, Conlon joined the university's senior hurling team and lined out in several Fitzgibbon Cup campaigns.
 On 6 March 2010, he lined out at right wing-forward when NUI Galway faced the Waterford Institute of Technology in the Fitzgibbon Cup final.
-Conlon scored the winning point in the 82nd minute and collected a winners' medal after the 1-1 to 1-16 extra-time victory.
+Conlon scored the winning point in the 82nd minute and collected a winners' medal after the 1–1 to 1–16 extra-time victory.